 For applicants who are renewing, it is suggested to complete this form at least 6 months before your certification expires.
 You will also need to attach your certificate to the Form 13551.

-Finally, you will complete and submit a forensic training course available on the IRS website.
+Then, you will complete and submit a forensic training course available on the IRS website.

-Important information about the Acceptance Application process;
+About the Acceptance Application process

 - You must complete at least five W-7s a year to stay in the program